 So remember kids aren’t born with these skills.
 You’ve got to help them develop good habits and teach them how to clean up.
-Most kids don’t have the tidy gene but that doesn’t mean you can’t guide them in the right direction.

 Your house and your sanity will benefit as a result.

-Printable cleaning checklists for older kids:
+Check out these printable cleaning checklists for older kids:

 But you don’t even need checklists!